COVID-19: Maha reports 2 new cases of Omicron; overall tally reaches 20 | Health

 Both the patients have a travel history to Dubai, it said in a bulletin.

-It said three close contacts of both these patients have been traced and all are found to be negative.
+It said three close contacts of both these patients have been traced and all are found to be negative for the viral infection.

 The bulletin said a total of 85,078 passengers have arrived from abroad in the state since December 1 through Mumbai, Pune and Nagpur airports.
 Of these, 12,996 travellers were from 'at-risk' countries and RT-PCR tests were conducted on all of them, the department added.